 Adding a Twist: How Lopsided Disks Around Supermassive Black Holes Unify the Wild Variability of Active Galactic Nuclei

-A new study proposes that the violent flickering and dramatic "changing looks" of supermassive black holes are driven by a single, overlooked geometric feature: elliptical, eccentric accretion disks.
-The research, published April 15 in Physical Review D, offers a unified physical model that connects the elusive origins of broad emission lines, the mysterious X-ray corona, and asymmetric dust rings in Active Galactic Nuclei (AGN).
+A new study published April 15 in *Physical Review D* proposes that the violent flickering and dramatic “changing looks” of Active Galactic Nuclei (AGNs) are driven by a single, overlooked geometric feature: elliptical, eccentric accretion disks.
+The work offers a unified physical model that connects the origins of broad emission lines, the mysterious X-ray corona, and asymmetric dust rings in AGNs.

 Fig1. (a) The standard AGN unification model. (b) The eccentric disk AGN model